The Ultimate Guide to Nailing Your Logo Presentation for Clients

 To drive your point home, take it a step further and showcase real-world applications of the logo.
 This will help your client visualise how the logo fits into their brand’s ecosystem.
 Here’s how:

 • Mockups: Create realistic logo mockups on business cards, letterheads, websites, and merchandise.
-I once whipped up a quick mockup of a logo for a coffee shop on a coffee cup—seeing their logo on an actual product sparked instant excitement!
+I once whipped up a quick mockup of a coffee shop’s logo on a coffee cup—seeing it on an actual product sparked instant excitement!

 • Digital and Print Materials: Present how the logo would appear on digital platforms (like social media posts, websites, and email signatures) and print materials (like brochures and billboards).
 This comprehensive approach allows the client to see the logo’s usability while reinforcing brand visibility.

-• Brand Guidelines Overview: If applicable, briefly touch upon how the logo fits into a broader set of branding guidelines.
+• Brand Guidelines Overview: If applicable, briefly explain how the logo fits within the broader branding guidelines.
 This includes colour palettes, typography, and spacing rules, ensuring consistency across all touchpoints.

 Here’s a quick list of possible applications you might showcase: